paulbert/freecodecamp-votingapp/readme.md

 # FreeCodeCamp voting app project

-WIP project which allows users to vote on custom polls and log in to create new polls.
+Project which allows users to vote on custom polls and log in with a Facebook to create new polls.
+See it [here](http://fcc-paulbert-votingapp.herokuapp.com/).

 [FreeCodeCamp](http://www.freecodecamp.com)